 Michaelerplatz

-A small market on Michaelerplatz, right in the very centre of town, popped up back in 2023.
+A small market on Michaelerplatz, right in the very centre of town, popped up back in 2023 but not 2024.
 The main advantage was you could sample a few Easter treats while also appreciating the quite remarkable historical ambience of the surrounding square, which dates back to Roman times.

 Palais Niederösterreich